MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-transactional-churn.md

-## Task 3 - Configuring the Out of Box Transaction Churn prediction
+## Task 3 - Configure transaction churn prediction

 With the unified customer profiles in place, we can now run the subscription churn prediction.
 For detailed steps, see the [Subscription churn prediction (preview)](predict-subscription-churn.md) article.